AlexisMasseron/copyrightly.io/README.md

 ### LLL / Vyper

+A version of the *Claims* contract has been also implemented using Vyper.
+The result is [Claims.vy](contracts/Claims.vy), which has been validated and compiled using the [Vyper Online Compiler](https://vyper.online/)

+However, this version is not compiled and deployed by Truffle like the rest of the contracts because Vyper is not yet integrated into the Truffle suite.

 ### Testnet Deployment

 Deployments to both Ropsten and Rinkeby at the addresses detailed in the file: [deployed_addresses.txt](deployed_addresses.txt)